 The height of a mattress affects how easy it is to get in and out of bed, which can be an issue for people with joint problems.
 Some high-profile mattresses may require special fitted sheets with an extra-deep pocket.

 The weight of a mattress mostly comes into play when you need to move it within your home or relocate it to a new residence.

 Detailed information on dimensions and size options for the Nectar and Lull mattresses are listed in the following tables.

 Both Nectar and Lull offer their mattresses in the same six standard sizes, so there are no surprises or differentiators between the brands when it comes to size options.

-In terms of height, the Lull Mattress is one inch shorter than the Nectar Mattress and two inches shorter than the Nectar Lush.
-All three mattresses should work easily with fitted sheets that have a standard pocket depth.
+In terms of height, the Lull Mattress is 2-4 inches shorter than the Nectar models.
+The Lull (10 inches), Nectar Mattress (12 inches), and Nectar Premier (13 inches) should work easily with fitted sheets that have a standard pocket depth.
+However, the Premier Copper (14 inches) may require deep pocket sheets.
 The slight height difference in the Nectar mattresses is unlikely to make a major impact on most people’s experience on the bed, but it’s a good idea to measure your bed frame just to confirm what the total height will be with the mattress on top of it.

-The Nectar Mattress and Lull Mattress weigh nearly the same, but the Nectar Lush weighs 20 pounds more than the Nectar and 17 pounds more than the Lull.
-This increased weight is largely explained by its thicker design, but for people who want the lightest and easiest-to-move mattress option, this added weight may be a downside to the Nectar Lush.
+The Nectar Mattress and Lull Mattress weigh nearly the same, but the Nectar Premier and Premier Copper weigh a bit more.
+This increased weight is largely explained by its thicker design, but for people who want the lightest and easiest-to-move mattress option, this added weight may be a downside to the Premier or Premier Copper.